Yoast/wordpress-seo/readme.txt

 * Fixes a bug where a PHP notice would be written to `debug.log` when adding a new site to a WordPress 5.1 multisite installation.

 Other:
-* Removal of functionality that has been deprecated before Yoast SEO 6.1.
+* Removes all functionality that has been deprecated before Yoast SEO 6.1.

 = 10.0.0 =
 Release Date: March 12th, 2019